Frank Ocean discusses new luxury jewellery line in first interview in two years

 Frank Ocean has opened up about his new high-end jewellery line in an interview with the Financial Times – his first in two years.

 The line, called Homer, was announced on Friday (August 6) and includes an array of luxury jewellery and printed silk scarves.
-The range of pendants, earrings, chains and more will only be available to purchase in-store, with the first physical location set to open in New York tomorrow (August 9).
+The range of pendants, earrings, chains and more will only be available to purchase in-store, with the first physical location set to open in New York on August 9.

 Speaking to the Financial Times, Ocean opened up about the brand and his design journey, touching on a multitude of topics – except music.